 His articles and book chapters on ADR include many involving technology subjects.
 He is the creator and General Editor (with former ICC Secretary-General Horacio Grigera-Naón as Co-Editor) of the book International Commercial Arbitration Practice: 21st Century Perspectives (Lexis-Nexis/Matthew Bender Books, 2010 with annual updates, 50+ chapters, several of which focus on arbitration and technology).

-Paul has taught and presented on arbitration and mediation in Argentina, Brazil, China (Hong Kong and Beijing), Panama, Russia and the U.S.
+Paul has taught and presented on arbitration and mediation in Argentina, Austria, Brazil, China (Hong Kong and Beijing), India, Panama, Russia and the U.S.